-All our tours are led by Ali or Kath who both have a lifetime of knowledge.
+Most tours are led by Kath who has a lifetime of knowledge.
 You can learn a little Gaelic and any cultural questions about island life will be answered along the way.

 From machair birds and otters to seals and soaring eagles, the Isles of Harris & Lewis have plenty to see.
 We'll help you find the best spots to spot them on our journey.

 LOCAL FOOD & DRINK

 We love local produce, so if you want to sample freshly landed shellfish or sip local gin spirit we can help.
 We also know the best places for a pot of tea and great home-baking.